A walk with Goodstein: Elementary functions

 \section{Elementary functions}

 In this section we consider an extension of $\mathcal E$ with product and study whether hereditary exponential normal forms are still optimal in this context.
 Define $\mathcal L = \{0,x+y,x\cdot y,k^x\}$.
-Then for example
+Then for example,

 although the left hand side has the smallest norm of the three.
 This tells us that exponential normal forms no longer give minimal norms, even if we allow for coefficients below $k$.
 However, as we will see, we still obtain maximality under base change.
+Below and throughout this section, $\nf\cdot \cdot $ denotes the normal form operator for $\mathcal E$, as used in the standard Goodstein theorem.

 \begin{theorem} Let $\ell \geq k\geq 2$, $m\in \mathbb N$, and $\tau \in \mathcal L_k $.
-Then, $\val{\bch{\tau}\ell} \leq \val{\bch { \nf k \tau} \ell}$. \end{theorem}
+Then, $\val{\bch{\tau}{^\ell}} \leq \val{\bch { \nf k \tau} {^\ell}}$. \end{theorem}